-The SLEEP Mode is entered when an HALT instruction is executed and when the IDLEN bit in the SMOD register is low.
-In the SLEEP0 mode the CPU will be stopped, and the f{SUB} clock will be stopped too, and the Watchdog Timer function is disabled.
-In this mode, the LVDEN is must set to "0".
+The SLEEP0 Mode is entered when an HALT instruction is executed and when the IDLEN bit in the SMOD register is low.
+In the SLEEP0 mode the CPU will be stopped, the f{SUB} clock will also be stopped and the Watchdog Timer function is disabled.
+In this mode, the LVDEN must be set to "0".
 If the LVDEN is set to "1", it won't enter the SLEEP0 Mode.